techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `digitisation.print`

+This event is only emitted from Talis Elevate if the resource being viewed is a digitisation request.
+It is NOT emitted from Copyright Clearance.
+See note on the `digitisation.print.showModal` event.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |